 We recommend that you use the plan by Sample Set feature when you configure the Ion Reporter[TM] Software in your Planned Run or template.
-For details, see "Plan by Sample Set" on page 51.
+For details, see "Plan by Sample Set" on page 55.

-- 1. In the Plan tab, click Templates, then in the Favorites list, select an application.
+- 1. In the Plan tab, click Templates, then select a Research Application.
 For example, AmpliSeq DNA. - Select a template that matches your panel.
-For instance, if you are using an Ion AmpliSeq[TM] Exome Panel, select the AmpliSeq[TM] DNA template with the same name.

-3. Add samples, ensure the default settings, then enter a plan name, then select Ion Reporter in the workflow bar.

-4. Select the Ion Reporter[TM] account that you want to use for the transfer of analysis files to Ion Reporter[TM] Software.
-The selected account is the one that you will use to view and further analyze the files in Ion Reporter[TM] Software.
+For instance, if you are using an Ion AmpliSeqTM Exome Panel, select the AmpliSeqTM DNA template with the same name. - 3.
+Add samples, ensure the default settings, then enter a plan name, then select Ion Reporter in the workflow bar. - 4.
+Select the Ion Reporter[TM] account that you want to use by default for the transfer of output files to Ion Reporter[TM] Software.
+Data files are transferred to the default Ion Reporter[TM] Software account, unless you change it during run planning.

+IMPORTANT!
+If you select None, you must transfer the Torrent SuiteTM Software manually to Ion ReporterTM Software.

-Note: If the Ion Reporter[TM] account is not configured, click Configure to add another account.
-See "Set up an account for IonReporterUploader plugin" on page 185 for more information.
+If the Ion Reporter[TM] account is not configured, click Configure to add an account.
+See "Set up an account for IonReporterUploader plugin" on page 173 for more information.